cartapisana/GettingCleaningData/CodeBook.md

 ### File Structure and Variable Information - Pre-Project (Source Data)

-The UCI HAR source data had the following file structure, prior to the data transformation, manipulation, and analysis completed in the current project:
+The UCI HAR source data had the following file structure and variables, prior to the data modifications completed during the current project.
+Detailed documentation on the variable names, value names, value labels, and data specifications for the UCI HAR data have been provided in the 'README.txt' 'features_info.txt' and 'features.txt' files in the 'UCI HAR Dataset' source directory.

 - 'README.txt'